-Focus areas: Sub-Saharan migration and transnationalism, African migration into Europe and racial politics in North Africa
+Focus areas: migration and transnational movements; African migration into Europe; race and ethnicity in Northwest Africa

 Aidi teaches the SIPA MIA survey course Conceptual Foundations of International Politics, and seminars in SIPA's summer program.